Visiting Sicily for the first time? Wondering where to go and what to see?

 The Aeolian Islands, set in waters so blue and with sunshine so bright you have to wear shades.
 I cannot really explain how amazing these tiny islands are.
 You will just have to visit yourself.

 Syracuse, a historical city and UNESCO world heritage site.
 Once, together with Athens, the most important Greek city in the world and a city mentioned in the Bible.

 Beaches, try these.

-Marzamemi, about as far south as you can go in Sicily lies this gem of a village.
-The village of fisherman's cottages and picturesque squares is truly postcard pretty.
+Marzamemi is about as far south as you can go in Sicily.
+It is a picture postcard village of fisherman's cottages and picturesque squares.
 In the evening, fairy lights lend a golden glow to many of the cottages and dining outside in the warm balmy Sicilian evening air is delightful.